pandorabots/pb-python/README.md

 Pandorabots API module for Python

 ﻿This is a guide for the Pandorabots SDK for the Python programming language.
-It provides usage guidelines as well code examples.
+It provides usage guidelines as well as code examples.

-Each API requires an API Key, which can be received after registering at: http:/developer.pandorabots.com
+Each API requires an API Key, which will be received following registration at: http:/developer.pandorabots.com

 Installation